sifank/NexDome_Beaver/README.md

 Status Overview:
 - Will not offer setting the Rotator and Shutter, use autocal instead
 - Network connection has not been tested yet, use USB
-- Move Abs/Rel: need to click twice after setting Relative Position amount field.
-  - Has to do with INDI, 1st click starts, 2nd stops.
-However in this case it will only move the amount set.

 - Use the MSWindow's based [Beaver software utility](https://www.nexdome.com/resources) to:
   - Set IP address if you want to use the network